saikiran76/Full_stack_application/README.md

 3. Configure Environment Variables:

-   - Rename the `.env.example` file to `.env` and fill in the necessary environment variables such as database connection details, AWS S3 credentials, and Razorpay API keys.
+   - Rename the `.env.example` file to `.env` and fill in the necessary environment variables such as database connection details, AWS S3 credentials, and Razorpay API keys. (if needed)

 4. Start the server: